Matthew Quay: Final years and death (1901–1904)

-Family and sites
+Personal life and memorials

 In 1855, Quay married Agnes Barclay (1831–1911); they had five children; the eldest, Richard Rogers Quay, served in the Pennsylvania legislature.
 The others were named Andrew Gregg Curtin Quay (a career army officer), Mary Agnew Quay, Coral Quay, and Susan Willard Quay.

 In 1905, Hanover Square in Beaver was renamed Quay Square.
-A historical marker to Quay stands at 3rd and Insurance streets there.
+A historical marker to Quay stands at 3rd and Insurance Streets there.
 The Matthew S. Quay House in Beaver has been designated as a National Historic Landmark.
 Another of his residences, the Roberts-Quay House in Philadelphia, was added to the National Register of Historic Places in 1976.

 In recognition of his efforts towards New Mexico statehood, there is a Quay County in New Mexico, named for him in 1903 when it was established, as well as a small unincorporated community known as Quay.
 The former town of Quay, Oklahoma, was also named for him.
 A statue of Quay stands in the rotunda of the Pennsylvania Capitol in Harrisburg.

 Quay spent much time in Florida over the last fifteen years of his life, both for his health and for the fishing; local historian Jean Ellen Wilson dubbed him "St. Lucie County's first snowbird."
 Called "Florida's Third Senator" by Judge Minor Jones, he supported federal projects along the Indian River, where he owned property.
 Two of the houses he owned still stood as of 2010.
 In his honor, the municipality of Woodley, Florida was named Quay in 1902, but in 1925, amid the Florida land boom, it was renamed Winter Beach.